On Campus Spaces

 Class Attendance

-Summer@Brown courses are intensive learning experiences where you will spend 3 hours in class each weekday.
-Students are required to attend class.
-Absence or inactivity within your course may result in a dismissal from the program.
-Students dismissed for reasons of absence or inactivity will not be refunded.
-Missing classes jeopardizes your ability to engage successfully and complete course work.
-Many classes also involve group work, and missing classes can also negatively impact the learning experience of other students in your class.
+You are required to attend class.
+Instructors will take attendance during each class.
+While we understand that many students have very busy summer schedules, you should not enroll in classes that conflict with commitments that would require you to miss any days of class.
+Summer@Brown courses are intensive learning experiences where you will spend three hours in class each weekday.
+Absence within your course may result in dismissal from the program and you would not be eligible for a refund or a CeCertificate of Completion.
+Missing classes jeopardizes your ability to engage successfully and complete coursework and since many classes also involve group work, missing classes can negatively impact the learning experience of other students in your class.

 Outside of Class Expectations